If You Love Somebody Set Them Free: Reception

 Cash Box called the song "a satisfying jazz/R&B/R&R exercise" with "sophisticated production and poignant lyric."

 Single release

-The single B-side consists of a studio recording of the song "Another Day" which would appear the following year in a live version on Sting's live album Bring On the Night.
+The single's b-side is a studio recording of the song "Another Day" which would appear the following year in a live version on Sting's live album Bring On the Night.

-The US and France 12" singles also contains two remixes of "If You Love Somebody Set Them Free": the "Jellybean Mix" by John 'Jellybean' Benitez and the "Torch Mix" by William Orbit of Torch Song.
+The UK, US and French 12" singles also contain two remixes of "If You Love Somebody Set Them Free": the "Jellybean Mix" by John "Jellybean" Benitez and the "Torch Mix" by William Orbit of Torch Song.

 Music video

 The music video was directed by Godley and Creme in 1985.
 It was shot in Paris on a soundstage, with each of the musicians performing separately and the footage then overlaid onto the final version.